adegard/TagIE.ahk/README.md

 - tsnap() : take snapshot and save it in jpg in "screenshot folder" (require Irfanview)"
 - tselect("value", "ele"): SelectDropdown value
 - tscroll("ele"): Scroll page to element
+- techo("message"): return tooltip info, it could be text ("text")o variable (Var), to return in Tooltip during run

 *****************